alibeniaminali/Frogger-Game/README.md

 ![Screenshot 2022-01-16 at 00 37 42](https://user-images.githubusercontent.com/94930059/149642790-8e703a22-52e2-4d24-b5e9-2448df7ec846.png)
 </br>

-#### Adding the road,canals and the obstacles
+#### Adding the road, canals and the obstacles
-- Using slice() method I created a shallow copy of a portion of the cells array into a new array object selected from start to end where start and end represent the index of items in that array.
+- Using slice() method, I created a shallow copy of a portion of the cells array into a new array object selected from start to end where start and end represent the index of items in that array.
 </br>

 ![Screenshot 2022-01-16 at 00 58 25](https://user-images.githubusercontent.com/94930059/149643243-082e59b4-a310-4345-a804-3c08b52c7a6a.png)